 Gess: The "soap drop in the shower" scene from I Now Pronounce You Chuck and Larry.
-The joke itself is rather stupid if you think of it, but as stupid, offhand gay jokes go, eh, there are worse ones.
+The joke itself is rather stupid if you think of it, but as stupid, offhand gay jokes go, meh, there are worse ones.
 So if they just mentioned it, or used it as a short gag, then ok, no harm done.
-But they build a whole scene around it, a lengthy, really intense scene, where everybody involved (adult men, mind you) treat this stupid situation completely seriusly, with apprehension and distress that befits not so much a prison shower sceme, but an encounter with an actual predator.
-It is like they were going to make fun of that dumb short joke, but then forgot and played as, uh, straight (pun not intended but appropriate) as possible.
+But they build a whole scene around it, a lengthy, really intense scene, where everybody involved (adult men, mind you) treat this stupid situation completely seriusly, with apprehension and distress that befits not so much a prison shower scene, but an encounter with an actual predator.
+It is like they were going to make fun of that dumb short joke, but then forgot and played it as, ugh, straight as possible.